facile29/Statistics_in_excel/README.md

 10. Coefficient of Variance: Determined relative variability to compare data consistency across datasets.

-11. Covariance: Explored how two variables change together using covariance.
+11. Covariance: Explored how two variables change together using covarianConfidence ce.

 12. Correlation: Measured the strength and direction of relationships between variables.

-Descriptive Statistics(example)file : A comprehensive Excel file combining examples of statistical measures, including central tendency, variability, and relationships, to summarize and interpret datasets effectively.
+- Descriptive Statistics(example)file : A comprehensive Excel file combining examples of statistical measures, including central tendency, variability, and relationships, to summarize and interpret datasets effectively.
 Do check it out!

 13. Standard Normal Distribution: Demonstrated the calculation and visualization of a standard normal curve in Excel, showcasing how data aligns with the z-score framework for statistical analysis.

+14. Student's t-Distribution: Illustrated the application of the t-distribution for smaller sample sizes and unknown population variances.

+15. CI for Two Means (Dependent Samples): Explored confidence intervals for paired sample comparisons to understand related group differences.

+16. CI for Two Means (Independent Samples): Analyzed and compared means of two independent groups using confidence intervals.

+- Confidence Interval(example) file: A consolidated Excel file showcasing examples of confidence interval calculations for population parameters, including single samples, two independent samples, and dependent samples, with practical insights for statistical inference.